Accessible Instructional Materials (AIM)

-Clarification of Student Eligibility Requirements for AIM-VA Services (PDF) – information for implementing procedures to obtain alternate formats of instructional materials for students with print disabilities.
+Revisions to AIM-VA Resources for Students with Print Disabilitie – information for implementing procedures to obtain alternate formats of Accessible instructional Materials for students with print disabilities.

-To create a single point of access and to facilitate required federal data collection and reporting, all accessible instructional materials requested from AIM-VA and their partners should be ordered through the online library catalog.
+To create a single point of access and to facilitate required federal data collection and reporting, all accessible instructional materials requested from AIM-VA and their partners should be ordered through the AIM-VA Ordering Portal.